Italian campaign (World War II): Invasion of mainland Italy

-Forces of the British Eighth Army, still under Montgomery, landed in the 'toe' of Italy on 3 September 1943 in Operation Baytown, the day the Italian government agreed to an armistice with the Allies.
-The armistice was publicly announced on 8 September by two broadcasts, first by General Eisenhower and then by a proclamation by Marshal Badoglio.
-Although the German forces prepared to defend without Italian assistance, only two of their divisions opposite the Eighth Army and one at Salerno were not tied up disarming the Royal Italian Army.
+Forces of the British Eighth Army, still under Montgomery, landed in the toe of Italy on 3 September 1943 in Operation Baytown, the day the Italian government agreed to an armistice with the Allies.
+The armistice was publicly announced on 8 September broadcasts by General Eisenhower and then by Marshal Badoglio.
+Although the German forces prepared to defend without Italian assistance, only two of their divisions opposite the Eighth Army and one at Salerno were available, with the rest tied up in disarming the Italian army.

-On 9 September, forces of the U.S. Fifth Army, under Lieutenant General Mark W. Clark, expecting little resistance, landed against heavy German resistance at Salerno in Operation Avalanche; in addition, British forces landed at Taranto in Operation Slapstick, which was almost unopposed.
-There had been a hope that, with the surrender of the Italian government, the Germans would withdraw to the north, since at the time Adolf Hitler had been persuaded that Southern Italy was strategically unimportant.
-However, this was not to be; although, for a while, the Eighth Army was able to make relatively easy progress up the eastern coast, capturing the port of Bari and the important airfields around Foggia.
-Despite none of the northern reserves having been made available to the German 10th Army, it nevertheless came close to repelling the Salerno landing.
-The main Allied effort in the west initially centred on the port of Naples: that city was selected because it was the northernmost port that could receive air cover by fighter planes flying from Sicily.
-In the city itself, anti-Fascist Forces began an uprising, later known as the Four days of Naples, holding out despite continuous German reprisals until the arrival of Allied forces.
+On 9 September, forces of the U.S. Fifth Army, under Lieutenant General Mark W. Clark, expecting little resistance, landed against heavy German resistance at Salerno in Operation Avalanche; despite lacking reinforcement from the north, the German 10th Army came close to repelling the landing.
+In addition, British forces landed almost unopposed at Taranto in Operation Slapstick.

+Adolf Hitler was then persuaded that Southern Italy was strategically unimportant, and the Allies, with the new addition of Italy, hoped the Germans would withdraw north.
+For a while, the Eighth Army advanced easily up the eastern coast, capturing the port of Bari and the important airfields around Foggia.
+The main Allied effort in the west initially centred on the port of Naples, the northernmost range of fighter planes flying from Sicily.
+Anti-Fascist Forces began an uprising, the Four days of Naples, holding out despite German reprisals until the arrival of Allied forces.

 As the Allies advanced, they encountered increasingly difficult terrain: the Apennine Mountains form a spine along the Italian peninsula offset somewhat to the east.
 In the most mountainous areas of Abruzzo, more than half the width of the peninsula comprises crests and peaks over 3000 ft that are relatively easy to defend; and the spurs and re-entrants to the spine confronted the Allies with a succession of ridges and rivers across their line of advance.
-The rivers were subject to sudden and unexpected flooding, which had the potential to thwart the Allied commanders' plans.
+The rivers were subject to unpredictable flooding which impeded operations.